Shilmai

-In Mandaeism, Shilmai (Šilmai; ࡔࡉࡋࡌࡀࡉ, /mid/) or Shalmai (Šalmai) is an uthra (angel or guardian) who serves as one of the two guardian spirits of Piriawis, the heavenly yardna (river) in the World of Light.
+In Mandaeism, Shilmai (Šilmai; ࡔࡉࡋࡌࡀࡉ, /mid/, sometimes also [/ˈʃulmej/]) or Shalmai (Šalmai) is an uthra (angel or guardian) who serves as one of the two guardian spirits of Piriawis, the heavenly yardna (river) in the World of Light.
 In the Ginza Rabba and Qulasta, he is usually mentioned together with Nidbai.

 Nhar and Kbar and mentioned as the "clouds" (Mandaic: anana) of Shilmai and Nidbai in Chapter 17.1 of the Right Ginza.

 In the Ginza Rabba

 In Chapter 1.1 of the Left Ginza, Shilmai plays the role of Abatur as a matarta guardian during Shitil's ascent to the World of Light.
 Left Ginza 1.1 describes Shilmai as such: